Ozath/ot-harjoitustyo/documents/brainstorming.md

+## Brainstorming

 This is as a temporary document for brainstoring that serves as a placeholder for other not-finalized documents during the development process.
 Any relevant content will be refined into the appropriate project documents as the project progresses.
+Add ideas here and then process and add them to the documentation.

+### MVP

+Code a minimum viable product to demonstrate basic idea and simple functionality of the project.
+Implement a simple ASCII based sudoku game for console.
+Has the following functionality:

+- Draw ASCII user interface and puzzle grid. :heavy_check_mark:

+- Generate a sudoku puzzle grid from a local file. :heavy_check_mark:

+- Check sudoku puzzle is valid. :heavy_check_mark:

+- Allow player to make moves and terminate if puzzle is solved. :heavy_check_mark:

+- Allow player to reset grid, undo moves, and exit program. :heavy_check_mark:

+Additional refinements and features:

+- Allow player to save current puzzle progress.

+  + Implement as automatic functionality on exit if puzzle not solved.
+Save to [sudoku.txt](https://github.com/Ozath/ot-harjoitustyo/blob/master/data/sudoku.txt) file in [data](https://github.com/Ozath/ot-harjoitustyo/tree/master/data).

+- Instead of reading a prebuilt sudoku puzzle from a file generate a random sudoku puzzle on game start.
+  +
+### Sudoku (src/sudoku)

+- Allow player to select difficulty of the sudoku puzzle.

+  + Add additional index in [sudoku.txt](https://github.com/Ozath/ot-harjoitustyo/blob/master/data/sudoku.txt) file in [data](https://github.com/Ozath/ot-harjoitustyo/tree/master/data) to rank the difficulty of the grid (e.g. 1=easy, 2=medium, 3=hard).
+This is a feature for the GUI version.

-### Sudoku Solver
+### Sudoku Solver (src/solver)

 Finds a solution to the sudoku grid.
 - Find one solution